aamaanaa/Steam-client-age-bypass/README.md

 ### UPX
 The steam age bypass is upx packed to reduce size and thus reducing download time, for the curl command and downloading from the releases.
 U can unpack it with `upx -d steam-age-bypass.elf`

-## Support
-Only Linux is supported.
-If the need for other operating systems is required, ask me, open a issue, or create a pull request.

-### Tested on
-Tested on Fedora 42 Work station.
-Flatpak support needs to be tested.